PetarZerajic/E-commerce/README.md

-# Strapi Starter Typescript,Sass and Strapi
+# Strapi Starter TypeScript,Sass and Strapi

 note:This project was started with love and passion for programming.